gs1/GS1_DigitalLink_Resolver_CE/README.md

     Location: https://dalgiardino.com/risotto-rice-with-mushrooms/index.html.vi

 </pre> This demonstrates that Resolver has found an entry for GTIN 09506000134352 and is redirecting you to the web site shown in the 'Location' header.
-You can also see this in action if you use the same web address ( in your web browser - you should end up at Dal Giardino web site, this particular page written in Vietnamese!
+You can also see this in action if you use the same web address (in your web browser - you should end up at Dal Giardino web site, this particular page written in Vietnamese!).
  The rest of the information above reveals all the alternative links available for this product depending on the context in which Resolver was called.

 In the folder "Example Files to Upload" you will also find an Excel spreadsheet with the same data - you can upload Excel data too!
 This particular spreadsheet